anira-project/anira/docs/sphinx/contributing.rst

 ``desktop-tests-tsan``
    ThreadSanitizer.

-The ASan and TSan presets build no engines: the prebuilt backend runtimes are uninstrumented, so a sanitized build linking them would report on frames it cannot see into.
+The ASan and TSan presets build no engines: the prebuilt engine runtimes are uninstrumented, so a sanitized build linking them would report on frames it cannot see into.
 They are ``RelWithDebInfo`` with ``-DNDEBUG`` dropped from the build-type flags — ``-O0`` costs roughly 2.4× the test time for no extra signal, and